 “And your point being, Lewis?”

 “You put this Angel woman near the FBI.
-If they’re smart, they’ll convince her to join forces with them in exchange for some immunity.
+If they’re smart, they’ll convince her to join them in exchange for immunity.
 That woman’s skill and resolve, coupled with the financial and technical resources of the FBI, will unleash a veritable juggernaut against us.”

-Imer exhaled deeply; at the end, he said simply: “Fuck.”
+Imer exhaled deeply; at the end, he said simply, “Fuck.”

 Leadership Involved

 At the rear entrance of Precinct 7 Headquarters, several Police vehicles arrived and discharged their passengers.
 Leading the entourage was the Police Superintendent, Javion Green, and his second-in-command, Linda Shannon.
-Following the leadership were Deputy Chief Batundey Moore and Cooke County Prosecutor Mathilda Ling.
-Four more policemen joined the retinue as they entered the back entrance.
-They headed straight for the lobby.
+Deputy Chief Batundey Moore and Cooke County Prosecutor Mathilda Ling followed the leadership.
+Four more policemen joined the entourage as they entered the back entrance and headed straight for the lobby.
 Superintendent Green observed the chaos outside as the crowd chanted and sporadically tossed water bottles and rocks at the entrance’s front windows.
 Fortunately, the installation of bullet-resistant polycarbonate windows made the missiles bounce off harmlessly.

 “OK, where is Captain Baggs?
-Isn’t he the one in charge now that Commander Lyle is in Louisiana today?”
+Isn’t he in charge now that Commander Lyle is in Louisiana today?”
 Green said.
-Officer Makayla Miller stepped towards him and explained.
+Officer Makayla Miller stepped toward him and explained.

 “Captain Baggs is in his office, preparing paperwork for the prisoner’s Bail Hearing.”